 DDoS attacks involve malicious actors flooding a server with a massive volume of traffic or requests with the intention of disrupting its normal operation and rendering it inaccessible to legitimate users.
 These attacks can take various forms, including:

-- Volumetric attacks: Overwhelming the server with a high volume of network traffic, such as UDP floods or ICMP floods.
+- Volumetric attacks: Overwhelming the server with a high volume of network traffic for the server load, such as UDP floods or ICMP floods.

 - Application-layer attacks: Exploiting vulnerabilities in web applications or protocols to exhaust server resources, such as HTTP floods or SYN floods.